ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes.md

 Similarly, you should use the URL of the load balancer of edges in playing. ```EDGE_LOAD_BALANCER_URL/WebRTCAppEE/player.html```

-Kubernetes lets you scale the pods automatically to optimize resource usage and make the backend ready according to the load in your service.
-Horizontal Pod Autoscaler which is a built-in component can scale your pods automatically.

-Firstly, we need to have a Metrics Server to collect the metrics of the pods.
-To provide metrics via the Metrics API, a metric server monitoring must be deployed on the cluster.
-Horizontal Pod Autoscaler uses this API to collect metrics.

 ## Horizontal Pod Autoscaling

 Kubernetes lets you scale the pods automatically to optimize resource usage and make the backend ready according to the load in your service.
 Horizontal Pod Autoscaler which is a built-in component can scale your pods automatically.

 Firstly, we need to have a Metrics Server to collect the metrics of the pods.
-To provide metric via the Metrics API, a metric server monitoring must be deployed on the cluster.
+To provide metric via the Metrics API, metric server monitoring must be deployed on the cluster.
 Horizontal Pod Autoscaler uses this API to collect metrics.

 ### Install Metric Server

-Metric Server is usually deployed by the cloud providers.
-If you are using a custom Kubernetes or the Metric Server is not deployed by your cloud provider you should deploy it manually as explained below.
-Firstly, Check if metrics-server is installed using the command below.
+Metric Server is usually deployed by the cloud provider.
+If you are using a custom Kubernetes cluster or the Metric Server is not deployed by your cloud provider you should deploy it manually as explained below.

+To check if a metrics-server is installed,  use the following command.

 ```shell
 kubectl get pods --all-namespaces | grep -i "metric"
 ```

-You are going to see an output exactly like the below.
+If the metric server exists, then you should see an output exactly like the below.

 ```shell
 kube-system   metrics-server-5bb577dbd8-7f58c           1/1     Running   7          23h
 ```

-If there is not output as above proceed to install the metric server manually.
+If there is no output as above, proceed to install the metric server manually.

 #### Step 1: Download the components.yaml file on the master